 These are our goals for your 3-year-old.
 You can expect that most will be attained, but we must allow for variations in individual growth.
 Your child may not fully master an item or two and they may surge ahead in other areas.
 You will receive an evaluation of your child’s progress at 3.5 and 4.0 years.

 Social/Emotional Milestones (3s)

-Ahhhh…this the age when they start sharing and playing with others.
+This the age when they start sharing and playing with others.
 They become more independent, maybe more than you would like!
-3 year olds become more even-tempered and cooperative.
-They come more independent and develop a wider range of feelings.
-They imitate others, both friends and parents.
+3 year olds become more even-tempered and cooperative and develop a wider range of feelings.
+They act out what they see and imitate others, both friends and parents alike.

 Physical Milestones (3s)

-Rides a tricycle, walks on a line, hops on one foot, oh my!
+Riding a tricycle, walking on a line, hopping on one foot, oh my!
 Their large muscle development seems to know no bounds.
 You’ve survived the “terrible twos” and life calms down a bit.
 Your 3 year old is on the move and beginning to take directions from you.